NevvDevvLabs/Dot-Starter-Kit/ROADMAP.md

 **Blocked By:** Waiting for the initial review of the current features and roadmap

+## Parachains

+- Seamless cross-chain connectivity abstracting away using multiple parachains and performing XCM under the hood from the user
+- Building blocks for developers to integrate XCM into their dapp with react hooks and common utilities

 ## Precompiles

 - Utils / Hooks to interact with deployed precompiles either directly or using Solidity interfaces